AbdelErrahmane/cyberfuse/README.md

 - **Use the Singleton Class in Your Modules:** Import and use the singleton instance wherever needed.
 ## Overview (MISP)
 This project is a FastAPI application integrated with PySpark and MISP (Malware Information Sharing Platform).
 It provides endpoints to interact with MISP data and Spark cluster information.

+## Overview (Syslog)
+Syslog is a standard protocol used to send system log or event messages to a specific server, called a syslog server.
+It is primarily used for computer system management and security auditing.
+In this project, syslog data is ingested, processed, and stored in Delta tables using Spark.

+## Overview (Microsoft Sentinel with Event Hub)
+Microsoft Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.
+It delivers intelligent security analytics and threat intelligence across the enterprise.
+In this project, Microsoft Sentinel data is ingested through Azure Event Hub, processed using Spark, and stored in Delta tables for further analysis.

 ## Table of Contents
 1. [Setup Instructions](#setup-instructions)